jimraj-it/demo-qcaas-system/README.md

 # QC System Demo application:

 A system to allow client to submit a string commands for a single qubit, system will submit the valid commands in Quantum runtime and return results.
-Implemented using .Net 6.0 for rapid developement, saved as solution file to be compile/run in visual studio.
+Implemented using .Net 6.0 for rapid developement, saved as solution file to allow compile/run in visual studio.

-Sample screenshot
+Sample screenshot:
 ![image](https://user-images.githubusercontent.com/109734217/185224490-fd2702b7-fa7a-42d6-85ff-a04a7557acf2.png)

 #Getting started